-6. The Exposure Draft addresses the accounting for virtual currencies as defined in the Payment Services Act.
-In short, the Payment Services Act defines virtual currencies as proprietary value that can be transferred using an electronic data processing system and that can be either:
+Virtual Currencies as Defined in the Payment Services Act

-- (a) used against unspecified parties as a means of payment and can be traded with unspecified parties; or - (b) can be exchanged with other virtually currencies defined in (a). - 7.
-Under the Payment Services Act, the following are not virtual currencies: - (a) Japanese fiat currency; - (b) foreign fiat currency; - (c) assets denominated in fiat currencies; - (d) "prepaid cards" issued in exchange for the prepayment of goods or services; and - (e) "points" under point services (services in which points are issued according to a certain percentage of the sales amount of the goods or services, or are issued for each visit to the store or use of service). - 8.
-The Exposure Draft includes requirements that apply to an entity that holds virtual currencies on its own behalf as well as a virtual currency dealer that holds virtual currencies on behalf of its customers.
-Virtual currency dealers refer to those defined in the Payment Services Act.
+- 9. In short, the Payment Services Act defines virtual currencies as proprietary value that can be transferred using an electronic data processing system and that can be either: - (a) used against unspecified parties as a means of payment and can be traded with unspecified parties; or - (b) can be exchanged with other virtually currencies defined in (a). - 10.
+Under the Payment Services Act, the following are not virtual currencies: - (a) Japanese fiat currency; - (b) foreign fiat currency; - (c) assets denominated in fiat currencies; - (d) "prepaid cards" issued in exchange for the prepayment of goods or services; nor - (e) "points" under point services (services in which points are issued according to a certain percentage of the sales amount of the goods or services, or are issued for each visit to the store or use of service).